graphql-java-generator/graphql-maven-plugin-project/README.md

     * Another version of the Gradle plugin had been created to achieve this (see below)
 * (since 2.3) Allows also reactive queries (that returns reactive Mono or Flux)
 * Please check the [Client migration from 1.x to 2.x](../../wiki/client_migrate_1-x_to_2-x) or [Server migration from 1.x to 2.x](../../wiki/server_migrate_1-x_to_2-x) if you're using the 1.x version.

+The 3.x version (not released yet):
+* Is compatible with java 21
+* Doesn't maintain the graphql-gradle-plugin plugin.
+If your using gradle, you'll have to switch to graphql-gradle-plugin3 (just add a '3' to the plugin name).

 # Availability: Maven and Gradle